 Skip to main content

-Unprecedented energy price hikes – how to ease the impact on your business bills
+Unprecedented energy price hikes – how to ease the impact on your business

-Due to a range of factors from lower wind energy generation to high gas costs, wholesale energy costs massively increased in late 2021.
+Due to a range of factors from lower wind energy generation to high gas costs, wholesale energy prices massively increased in late 2021.
 The situation has been made worse by the war in Ukraine and the economic and market uncertainty triggered as a result.
 And the consequence of all of this for UK businesses and residents is higher energy bills in 2022.

 As it stands, competitive energy deals on comparison websites are a thing of the past.
 The energy price cap, which is the maximum amount consumers can be charged on a variable dual fuel tariff over six months – has risen to a record level of nearly £2,000 as of 1 April 2022.